Test-Time Multimodal Backdoor Detection by Contrastive Prompting: Experiments

 \textbf{Compared methods.}\quad We cannot make a fair and direct comparison with other CLIP backdoor defense methods because our paper is the first work on backdoor detection during the inference phase for CLIP.
 Our method is fundamentally different from the defense methods during the fine-tuning or pre-training phases, which are designed to protect models from backdoor attacks and correct models that have been compromised by such attacks, respectively.
 Different from them, backdoor detection in the inference phase serves as a firewall to filter out malicious samples when we are unable to protect or correct the model.
 Due to the different purposes of these methods mentioned above, their evaluation metric (i.e., ASR) is completely distinct from our evaluation metric (i.e., AUROC), making a direct comparison between our method and those methods impossible.
 This can be easily verified by examining the experimental settings in many recent papers focused on (unimodal) backdoor sample detection \citep{guo2023scale,liu2023detecting}.
 We would like to emphasize that our BDetCLIP is applicable in the black-box setting (the defender only needs to access the output of the victim model instead of controlling the overall model), while other methods \citep{bansal2023cleanclip,yang2023robust,yang2023better,liang2024unlearning} have to control the whole training procedure which is infeasible in many real-world applications where only third-party models and APIs are accessible.
 Moreover, our defense method is much more computationally efficient, as it does not need to modify any model parameters, while previous defense methods involve the update of numerous model parameters.
 Given these distinctions, a direct comparison with other backdoor defense methods is not feasible.
 Therefore, to provide a baseline evaluation, we compare our proposed method with three widely-used unimodal test-time backdoor detection methods in conventional classification models: \textbf{STRIP} \citep{gao2019strip}, \textbf{SCALE-UP} \citep{guo2023scale}, and \textbf{TeCo} \citep{liu2023detecting}.
 Further implementation details can be found in Appendix \ref{appendix_setup}.
+In addition, in order to further prove the effectiveness of our method, we provide a scenario for performance comparison with other defense methods in Appendix \ref{app_asr}.